elatov/elatov.github.io/_posts/2013-03-15-rhcsa-and-rhce-chapter-8-network-installs.md

 ### 5. Install and Configure a TFTP Server

 FTP will allow us to download the packages during the install but during the boot up process we need something faster and we will use TFTP to boot from and to start the install.
-First let&#8217;s install the server:
+First let's install the server:

     [root@rhel1 ~]# yum install -y tftp-server

-Now let&#8217;s setup the TFTP tree structure:
+Now let's setup the TFTP tree structure:

     [root@rhel1 ~]# mkdir /tftpboot
     [root@rhel1 ~]# mkdir /tftpboot/images
     [root@rhel1 ~]# mkdir /tftpboot/pxelinux.cfg

-Now let&#8217;s copy over the Kernel files from the Installation Tree:
+Now let's copy over the Kernel files from the Installation Tree:

     [root@rhel1 ~]# cp /var/www/pub/images/pxeboot/vmlinuz /tftpboot/images/.
     [root@rhel1 ~]# cp /var/www/pub/images/pxeboot/initrd.img /tftpboot/images/.

-Now let&#8217;s install the **syslinux** package and copy the menu files over to the TFTP directory:
+Now let's install the **syslinux** package and copy the menu files over to the TFTP directory:

     [root@rhel1 ~]# yum install syslinux
     [root@rhel1 ~]# cp /usr/share/syslinux/menu.c32 /tftpboot/.
     [root@rhel1 ~]# cp /usr/share/syslinux/pxelinux.0 /tftpboot/.

-Also, let&#8217;s configure the Boot menu.
+Also, let's configure the Boot menu.
 Create the **/tftpboot/pxelinux.cfg/default** file and add the following to it:

     default menu.c32
     prompt 0